proof88/PRooFPS-dd/README.md

 As described in that file, you need to build other projects before PRooFPS-dd can be built.

 ## History

+### v0.1.6 Private Beta (Dec 16, 2023)

+A compressed build for Windows is available for [download here](https://drive.google.com/file/d/1sAsAn1u0nTLE2Rqy9q1c2dEVbRPYvXA7/view?usp=drive_link).

+The major improvements in this version are related to **gameplay**:

 ### v0.1.5 Private Beta (Nov 15, 2023)